 Make the Most of Your Winter Break

-Take advantage of your time away from school.
+Take advantage of your time off.

-Get advice from family.
+Gather advice from friends and family.

 Set goals for the next semester.